BBBase-EHeresy/PPPub/docs/rules_manual/advanced_rules.md

-This section is given over to those rules which, while important to the game, will only appear in certain Scenarios or unusual circumstances.
+﻿This section is given over to those rules which, while important to the game, will only appear in certain Scenarios or unusual circumstances.
 If you are creating your own adventures, or recreating other scenes from the history of Middle-earth, you may find these quite handy.

 ## WATER FEATURES